section-engineering-education/engineering-education/content/articles/getting-started-with-nltk-wordnet-in-python/index.md

 ### Understanding NLTK Hypernyms and Hyponyms.
 A Hyponym is a type of Synset that has been modified for a specific purpose instead of a generic Synset.

 In terms of inheritance, it is similar to the concept of a "child class."
-A synonym is a function that returns an array containing all of the Synsets that are Hyponyms of the Synset that was passed in as an argument to the function ().
+A Synonym is a function returning an array containing all of the Synsets that are Hyponyms of the Synset passed as an argument to the function ().

-Hypernyms exist in several shapes and sizes, but the Synset is by far the most popular.
+Hypernyms exist in several shapes and sizes, but the Synset is the most popular.
 The terms Hyponym and Hypernym are opposed.
 A Synset's hypernyms are returned in the form of an array of numbers ().

 For example, the words 'banana' and 'mango' are hyponyms for the word 'fruit'.
 In this case, they are more specific concepts of the word 'fruit'.
 Furthermore, the term "fruit" is a hypernym for the words "banana" and "mango" because it refers to the general idea of fruits.